jasperanders/Bachelorthesis/Thesis/md/thesis.md

 ## Future Implementations

 As the artifact is only a proof of concept and no market-ready software, it lacks some key features.
 Exams, for example, can be conducted, but there is no way of evaluating them through a user interface.
-As the correction of exams is not implemented yet, the _transparency requirement_ remains unmatched.
+As the correction of exams is not implemented yet, the _2.5_ remains unmatched.

 Further, the video and sound surveillance are not implemented yet.
 Thus, Protection against cheating remains also partially unmatched.
 As can be seen above, the video supervision only addresses the aspect of cheating by the use of outside help.
 Looking at table 1, this supervision of students is the only measure against cheating that is not enforced.

-We have looked at large question pools in section 2.
-In theory, in the current software artifact, there is a way of creating such question pools.
+We have looked at large question pools in section _2._ In theory, in the current software artifact, there is a way of creating such question pools.
 However, there are some limitations: For the creation of large question pools, crowd collaboration can be used.
 Universities have created questions for numerous years.
 As these questions leak or get published, these become worthless for a single institution.
 Sharing them, opens questions up to new uses.
 To enable the common sharing of questions two things must be achieved.
 First. a common question format must be found.
 The data structure of the question-type of this artifact could theoretically serve such a purpose.
 Second, a platform is needed to share questions.
 Such a platform should also take care of some kind of quality assurance.
 At the time of writing, such a platform does not exist.

 Lastly, this artifact serves as a minimal viable product, many of the user interactions are not suited for large amounts of data.
 Regarding the further development of the app, usability and performance must continuously be evaluated and improved.